Auerilas/ecopy/README.rst

 EcoPy: Python for Ecological Data Analyses
 ******************************************
 **EcoPy** provides tools for ecological data analyses.
-In general, it focuses on multivariate data analysis, which can be useful in any field, but with particular attention to those methods widely used in ecology. `The homepage, with full documentation and examples, can be found here <http://ecologicalpython.wordpress.com/>`_
+In general, it focuses on multivariate data analysis, which can be useful in any field, but with particular attention to those methods widely used in ecology. `The homepage, with full documentation and examples, can be found here <http://ecopy.readthedocs.org>`_

 What's New
 =======
-0.0.5
+0.0.6
 -------
+- procrustes_test for procrustes test of matrix associations
+- load_data function for loading data
-- poca class for princple coordinate analysis
+- anosim class for analysis of similarity
-- MDS class for multidimensional scaling (uses isotonic regression from scikit-learn)
+- mantel class for Mantel tests
-- small changes and fixes to previous functions

 License
 =====